 Is it recorded in the Register of Insolvencies?

 Yes.
-And as this is a public register, anyone can use it to search.
+And as this is a public register, anyone can use it.
 (Unprotected Trust Deeds are not recorded).

 What if most of my creditors object to it becoming protected?